Naomi-Stringer/CANVAS/README.md

 ## 3. Estimating curtailed PV generation *on clear sky days* (iterative polyfit method)

 Executed in python.
 Requires the output from step 2. **Requires clear sky days to generate sensible outputs.**
 Iteratively fits a polynomial to the PV profile to estimate clear sky output.
 Then estimates curtailed generation.
-See script:
+Identifies cases where the straight line method may be preferable and flags these cases. **_However is not designed to handle a data set that includes non-clear sky days._** See script:

 * voltage_curtail_clear_sky_days.py